xebia-functional/lambda/blog/README.md

 well-tested library that only has good bindings for your language, and that library erases the performance advantage of using a faster language.

-But all other things being equal, you may want to write your AWS Lambda functions in Rust, because you will probably realize significant performance gains and cost reductions.
-Rust talent is still relatively rare in the workforce, but contracting might prove an affordable option.
+But all other things being equal, Rust can help you improve performance, reduce operational costs, increase security and safety, and enhance developer productivity.
+Don't let lack of in-house Rust talent discourage you: Xebia specializes in cutting-edge technology, including Rust, and we can help you transition smoothly.
+Contact us today to learn how our Rust team can take your projects to the next level, ensuring that they run faster, smoother, and more cost-effectively in the cloud.